Product Guide

 Failed Payments

-A payment fails when Stripe is unable to process the charge on the customer's card.
-This can happen for several reasons:
+A payment fails when Stripe can't process the charge on the customer's card.
+Common reasons:

-- Insufficient funds -- The customer's card does not have enough available balance or credit to cover the purchase price.
+• Insufficient funds -- The card doesn't have enough balance to cover the purchase.

-- Card declined -- The customer's bank or card issuer declined the transaction, which can be triggered by spending limits, geographic restrictions, or the bank's fraud detection system.
+• Card declined -- The bank declined the transaction due to spending limits, geographic restrictions, or fraud detection.

-- Expired card -- The card used for payment has passed its expiration date.
+• Expired card -- The card has passed its expiration date.

-- Incorrect card details -- The customer entered an incorrect card number, expiration date, or CVC code.
+• Incorrect card details -- Wrong card number, expiration date, or CVC.

-- Fraud prevention -- Stripe's built-in fraud detection system flagged the transaction as potentially fraudulent and blocked it.
+• Fraud prevention -- Stripe's fraud detection flagged and blocked the transaction.

 What Happens When a Payment Fails

-- Order status -- The order is recorded in your Orders list with a payment status of Failed.
-This lets you see that a purchase was attempted but did not complete.
+1. Order status -- The order appears in your Orders list with a payment status of Failed.

-- Customer notification -- The customer sees an error message on the checkout page indicating that their payment could not be processed.
-Stripe provides a clear error message so the customer understands what went wrong (for example, "Your card was declined" or "Insufficient funds").
+2. Customer notification -- The customer sees an error on the checkout page explaining what went wrong (e.g., "Your card was declined").

-- No fulfillment -- Because the payment did not succeed, no product is delivered.
-The fulfillment process does not begin for failed orders.
-The customer does not receive a download link, access credentials, or any product content.
+3. No fulfillment -- No product is delivered.
+The customer doesn't receive a download link or any product content.

-- No charge -- The customer's card is not charged.
-A failed payment means no money was taken.
-In some cases, the customer may see a temporary authorization hold on their bank statement, but this is released automatically by their bank within a few business days.
+4. No charge -- The customer's card isn't charged.
+They may see a temporary authorization hold, but their bank releases it within a few business days.

 Failed orders require no action from you.
-They are recorded for your reference so you can see the full picture of purchase attempts, but there is nothing you need to do.
-If the customer wants to try again, they can simply restart the checkout process with a different card or after resolving the issue with their bank.
+The customer can retry checkout with a different card or after resolving the issue with their bank.

 An order in the Orders list showing a Failed payment status

-Pro Tip: If you notice a pattern of failed payments from different customers, it could indicate an issue with your Stripe account configuration or a problem with the checkout flow.
-Check your Stripe dashboard for more detailed error information.
+Pro Tip: If you notice a pattern of failed payments from different customers, it could indicate an issue with your Stripe configuration or checkout flow.
+Check your Stripe dashboard for detailed error information.

 Processing Refunds

-Refunds are processed through your Stripe Dashboard -- not through the Leenkies dashboard.
-Leenkies does not have a built-in refund button because Stripe provides a comprehensive, secure refund management system that handles all the financial details, including returning funds to the customer's original payment method.
+Refunds are processed through your Stripe Dashboard -- not through Leenkies.
+Stripe handles returning funds to the customer's original payment method.

 How to Issue a Refund

-- Find the payment you want to refund.
-You can search by amount, customer email, or date.
+3. Find the payment you want to refund (search by amount, customer email, or date).

-- Click on the payment to open its detail view.
+4. Click the payment to open its detail view.

-- Choose whether to issue a full refund (the entire payment amount) or a partial refund (a portion of the payment).
-Enter the refund amount if partial.
+6. Choose a full refund or partial refund and enter the amount if partial.

-- Optionally, add an internal note explaining the reason for the refund (this is for your records in Stripe and is not sent to the customer).
+7. Optionally add an internal note explaining the reason (not sent to the customer).

 The Stripe Dashboard Payments section showing the Refund button on a payment detail view